 Machine learning has the potential to help businesses become much more efficient by automating more tasks that are traditionally carried out by humans.

 What’s the driving force behind Machine Learning?

-One of the biggest reasons for the rise in ML is because of the explosive growth of data that we’re experiencing.
-In a world of increasing technology where we’re ‘always on’, the phrase information overload has never been truer.
+One of the biggest reasons for the rise in machine learning is because of the explosive growth of data that we’re experiencing.
+In a world of increasing technology where we’re ‘always on,' the phrase information overload has never been truer.

-Here’s a summary of some key factors contributing to the progress of ML:
+Here’s a summary of some key factors contributing to the progress of machine learning:

 - Exponential data growth: corporations need tools to help analyze and react to the vast about of data they’re processing, which include both structured and unstructured data, images, videos, and audio.

 - Increased processing power: computers have had to get faster to keep up with all the data being produced.
 Data now races through huge networks in an instant, and coupled with the introduction of cloud computing; it’s got much cheaper to process large data volumes.